In the weeds about which line is best for your spinning reel?

 Braided Fishing Lines

 Braid is extremely durable and hardwearing.
 That means any fishing line made of braid will be tough and won’t break easily.
 Once your hook is set, you’re unlikely to lose your fish on a braided line.
-Usually, the tensing of the line will set the hook for you, so you can start reeling quickly and with confidence.
+The tensing of the line will set the hook for you, so you can start reeling quickly and with confidence.

 If you’re going to fish from a kayak, use a braided line – you’re going to need all the help you can get in terms of tension and hook-setting, because you’re sitting on the water, so the toughness and the tension of the braided line will help you to more successful fishing.